davidcraft/SimKern/README.md

 range of different training percentages.

-<h2>Instructions for using the program:</h2>
+# A guided example

 <h4>Start with SIM0</h4>
 To use this software the following are needed:

-- Python 3
+* Python 3
-- The Python packages numpy scikit-learn, and matplotlib (which can be installed via pip)
+* The Python packages numpy scikit-learn, and matplotlib (which can be installed via pip)
-- Matlab, Octave, or R (the program binary should be accessible via the command line e.g. typing "octave" in the command line should open Octave)
+* Matlab, Octave, or R (the program binary should be accessible via the command line e.g. typing "octave" in the command line should open Octave)

 The first step is to create a SIM0 master file which can be permuted to create separate genomes.
 This should be an R,